 Now consider bigger businesses, more moves, more history, multiple active offices (that may themselves have moved), multiple phone numbers, shared phone numbers, mergers, rebranding – before long the relative simplicity of Local SEO can take on a whole new level of complexity.
 Just add ten locations to my example above and we have nearly 500 variations and a whole lot of chin stroking when your locations are not ranking in localised search despite having knocked out the 50 obvious citations for your office.

 Search engines are not people and no matter how clever and complicated they get they are looking to use signals to determine levels of trust in the information (results) they return to their users.
-So, if we can change our mindset a little and realise we are building citations to send a clear message to Google then we must also consider anything that could negatively affect that pristine, clear signal and to do that we must audit all historic mentions of the business and it’s various names, addresses, phone numbers and websites.
+So, if we can change our mindset a little and realise we are building citations to send a clear message to Google then we must also consider anything that could negatively affect that pristine, clear signal and to do that we must audit all historical mentions of the business and it’s various names, addresses, phone numbers and websites.

 A Simple Citation Audit